3.16 Francis A. Countway Library of Medicine

 The Countway Center for the History of Medicine contains one of the most renowned historical collections in the health sciences in the world.
 Virtually all of the great works in the history of medicine can be found here.
 Particular strengths are in medical incunabula – books printed before 1501, with over 800 volumes.
 The Center for the History of Medicine's collection of archives and manuscripts is the largest collection of its kind in the United States.
 The collection includes the personal and professional records of physicians from the medieval and Renaissance periods through the twentieth century.

 The Center’s Warren Anatomical Museum began as the 19th-century teaching collection of Dr. John Collins Warren (1778-1856), a founder of Harvard Medical School.
 The Museum's present collection contains approximately 13,000 items.
 Selections from the collection, including the well known skull of Phineas Gage and the tamping iron that shot through it, are on display throughout the library.
-The Museum is open to the public.
+The Museum is open to the public and welcomes opportunities for educational use of the collection.
+Student groups are encouraged to schedule tours or consultations by calling 617.432.6196.
 To learn more about the Warren Anatomical Museum, its policies and holdings see (https://www.countway.harvard.edu/menuNavigation/chom/warren.html).

 To create and nurture a diverse community